Shawn O'Malley: Colorado Rockies

 On December 16, 2017, O'Malley signed a minor league contract with the Colorado Rockies.
 In 55 games for the Triple–A Albuquerque Isotopes, he batted .279/.321/.367 with one home run and 16 RBI.
 O'Malley elected free agency following the season on November 2.

 Kansas City T-Bones

 On February 27, 2019, O'Malley signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
 In 83 appearances for the T-Bones he hit .307/.378/.429 with 5 home runs, 40 RBI, and 10 stolen bases.
 O'Malley retired from professional baseball following the season.

 Coaching career

 O'Malley was announced as hitting coach for the Modesto Nuts, the High–A affiliate of the Seattle Mariners, for the 2020 season.
 He was promoted to be the hitting coach of the Double-A affiliate Arkansas Travelers for 2023.

 On January 24, 2024, O'Malley was announced as the hitting coach of the Triple–A Tacoma Rainiers.

+O'Malley was named an assistant hitting coach on the staff of first-year Washington Nationals manager Blake Butera ahead of the 2026 season.